mchen26/tt10-vga-crossyroad/docs/info.md

 ## How it works

 Chicken tries to cross the never ending roads with dangerous cars.
-Score increments by pressing the movement button on ui_in[0]
+Move chicken up by pressing the move_btn on ui_in[0] Score increments while pressing the movement button

 ## How to test